-Sound pressure levels from five (5) fixed SPL data collectors located at key perimeter locations along with three (3) fixed SPL monitors at the stage FOH audio control mix position, were centrally monitored in real time.
-During the event, two additional mobile sound pressure level monitoring engineers supplemented the SPLnet system.
+Sound pressure levels from five (5) fixed SPL data collectors located at key perimeter locations along with one (1) fixed SPL data logger at the FOH audio control mix position were centrally monitored in real time.
+During the event two mobile sound pressure level monitoring engineers supplemented the SPLnet system.
 These mobile monitors were used to patrol the perimeter, verify SPLnet measurements and to conduct location specific measurements in response to any received complaints.